Last updated: April 1, 2020

 4.4.e If you have published a game and are interested in releasing/selling your source project, please keep in mind that purchasers of your product are technically allowed to directly build and sell that project commercially.
 To avoid users impacting your game’s success by directly submitting your game to marketplaces such as Google Play, App Store, Steam, etc, you should maybe consider replacing your art with professional but generic placeholders.

 4.4.f The Project Settings of your project will be automatically included with any submission being uploaded in the “Complete Projects” category or subcategories.
-Users will receive a notification that their Project Settings will be replace when importing your project.
+Users will receive a notification that their Project Settings will be replaced when importing your project.

 4.5.a All audio asset submissions must link to a preview web server or service such as SoundCloud™.